Artists CinemaCraftDanceGalleriesMuseumsMusicTheatreLodgingDineShop

 Hoffmann's last major client was the Nazi Government.
 He was commissioned to design several officers clubs for the inherently evil Waffen SS.
 Apparently, they were an acceptable client for Josef Hoffmann.

-He was not pleased at the end of his last few years that he was not more honored.
+He was not pleased that he was not honored more.
 Certainly his earlier achievements warranted more esteem and even adulation?
 Hoffmann's great creative talent and major influence on generations of architects and designers cannot be underestimated.
 However, not until a quarter of century after his death was he again recognized for his creative gifts.